Sign up to our Newsletter

 Step Five: Consider an LLM in Tax Law

-While this step is optional, lawyers may choose to pursue additional legal training by completing an LLM in Tax Law.
+While this step is optional, lawyers may pursue additional legal training by completing an LLM in Tax Law.
 This certification can offer more employment options and higher pay.
+Several programs combine a JD with an LLM in Tax Law.

 Step Six: Pass the Bar Exam